ckorfmann/snp-counter/README.md

 | inputFile | Valid *.map* file generated from FASTA data. |
 | outputFile | (OPTIONAL) Name of output file to be generated. |

-Help documentation (including usage information) can be accessed using the following command.
+Help documentation (including usage and output information) can be accessed using the following command.
 ```
 snpCounter.py help
 ```